 No doubt about, California, whose citizens willingly pay a higher price to protect their environment, leads the U.S. in Solar PV production, sales, installation, output and ... subsidies/mandates.
+As of January, 2015, it's governor is pushing 50% renewable power as its new goal.
 This source rates it number one for rooftop solar.
 As of August, 2012, its three biggest utilities met the state government's mandate that at least 20% of the electricity they sell come from renewable sources.
 As of the end of 2012, it had installed 1 GW of Solar power.
 Click here, too.
 It's angling toward grid-parity pricing, but it must grapple with layers of complex questions, which will have to addressed in other states, like how to economically blend multitudes of solar PV systems into its grid.
 This late 2013 articles discusses the use of batteries to blend solar into the grid.

 Here's its projected energy mix by 2020.